I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 - We reduce the level of operator skills required.

-For a broader discussion regarding the benefits of lean manufacturing have a look at the linked hub.
+Here's a broader discussion regarding the benefits of lean manufacturing.

 How to implement SMED on your Changeovers